-What does Tobacco Island mean?
+What do you think Tobacco Island means?

 Flogging Molly: Tobacco Island Meaning